Skip to main content

 • Documentation for the disability includes information about current or prior accommodations made in similar settings, especially tests in school

-After reviewing these criteria, families should consider the two different accommodations packages: National Extended Time and Special Testing.
+After reviewing these criteria, families should consider the two different accommodations packages: Extended Time and Special Testing.

-National Extended Time is most appropriate for students who require no more than 50% extended time on standardized tests.
+Extended Time is most appropriate for students who require no more than 50% extended time on standardized tests.

 Special Testing is a “catch-all” for any support request other than 50% extended time.
 Special Testing is usually administered at a student’s school by a designated Testing Accommodations Coordinator (TAC) or a nearby site that can provide the desired accommodations.